betaglot/plantabeta/docs/dev/Pedagogy.md

 ## Pacer

-Use an ExperiencedPlanter to act as a Pacer for NovicePlanters.
+Use an ExperiencedPlantor to act as a Pacer for NovicePlantors.
 To show the speed goal speed.
 Be sure that the Pacer isn't competing with the Novices, that is, the Pacer must not try to constantly go faster than the novices.

 ## Pedagogy Tools